 I can’t wait to see what the team behind DEPOT come up with, and do with the space next!

 UPDATE: This post was written in November 2014, and since then, Street Food Cardiff and The DEPOT have parted ways.
-Starting in May 2015 both will be running separate events – SFC have launched the Street Food Circus and the DEPOT have had a huge refurbishment, added new toilets and traders, and have launched The Weekend.
+Starting in May 2015 both will be running separate events – SFC have launched the Street Food Circus and the DEPOT have had a huge refurbishment, added new toilets and traders, and have launched a weekly street food event called The Weekend.